To schedule a 3D mammogram at Winneshiek Medical Center, call the WMC Radiology Department at 563-387-3022.

 Why do I need extra pictures taken?

-- Breast tissue can become overlapped and additional images may be needed to distinguish normal from abnormal tissue.
+- Additional images may be needed to distinguish normal from abnormal tissue.

 To schedule a mammogram at Winneshiek Medical Center, call the WMC Radiology Department at 563-387-3022.